nvidia-holoscan/holoscan-sdk/docs/visualization.md

 The Holoviz module supports user interface layers created with [Dear ImGui](https://github.com/ocornut/imgui).

-Calls to the Dear ImGui API are allowed between {func}`viz::BeginImGuiLayer` and {func}`viz::EndImGuiLayer` are used to draw to the ImGui layer.
+Calls to the Dear ImGui API are allowed between {func}`viz::BeginImGuiLayer` and {func}`viz::EndImGuiLayer`, and are used to draw to the ImGui layer.
 The ImGui layer behaves like other layers and is rendered with the layer opacity and priority.

 The code below creates a Dear ImGui window with a checkbox used to conditionally show a image layer.